Registration is Open for the Winter/Spring 2018 Semester!

 A Fresh New Look —

 Time to have fun playing chamber music with friends!
 This is a collaborative music program that gives kids a great way to develop their musical skills while working with their peers.
 All students work in set chamber music groups coached by high level professional musicians, plus: chamber orchestra for strings, flute choir for flutes, and piano four hands for pianists.
 Enrichment classes are dispersed throughout both semesters.
-Guest clinicians include members of the Front Range Chamber Players with violinist Eric Peterson, Synesthesia, and Triptych Jazz Trio with jazz violinist Zach Brock.
+Guest clinicians include members of the Front Range Chamber Players and the Miami String Quartet.

 Build your technical skills while gaining a greater understanding of how to play musically.
 Come join us for a great way to learn more about different styles of music, how to play in a small group, feel musically more confident and have your own voice.
 We’ll help you build technical skills and get a greater understanding of how to play musically.